 To minimize the disruption to adjoining neighbors, better manage construction and secure necessary funding, the estimated $28 million roadway relocation project was divided into three phases.

-Thanks to $5 million from the Commonwealth of Kentucky and $6 million from the Louisville Redevelopment Authority, the South connector of the roadway relocation project was completed in August 2012.
+South Connector: Completed in August 2012 thanks to $5 million from the Commonwealth of Kentucky and $6 million from the Louisville Redevelopment Authority.

-In spring 2012, The Commonwealth of Kentucky committed $17 million over two years to construct the North Connector and the Woodlawn Overpass Phases of the Crittenden Drive Relocation Project.
+In spring 2012, the Commonwealth of Kentucky committed $17 million to construct the North Connector and the Woodlawn Overpass Phases of the Crittenden Drive Relocation Project.

 North Connector: In September 2013, construction was completed on approximately 1.25 miles of new roadway from the intersection of Crittenden Drive and Park Boulevard south to Wabasso Avenue, which eliminated the second – and final – pinch point and allowed Taxiway Alpha to be completed.

 Woodlawn Overpass: This third and final phase includes replacing the Woodlawn Overpass.
 The project is being designed and construction could begin as early as FY 2016 (July 1, 2015 – June 30, 2016).